 The end of game Boss Rush will also be more forgiving about giving you hearts.

-Since most Playing Level challenges don’t specify difficulty, this mode is recommended to get certain challenges like “beat the game in under an hour” as, obviously, it’s the easiest and quickest way to do so.
+Since most Playing Level challenges don’t specify difficulty, this mode is an easy way to beat certain challenges like “beat the game in under an hour” as, obviously, it’s the easiest and quickest way to do so.

 This is a good level to start the game if you’re played 2D platformers before but find Mega Man rather hard, or maybe you haven’t played a Mega Man game before but don’t want the game TOO easy.
 If you played the first game, this is pretty close to “Easy” in The Legend of Dark Witch 1.